 Phase four: The cracks start to show

 Baltimore asked their London sister club for a helping hand, “I think the conversation was had, but the financial commitment stayed the same,” Medd explains.
-“The reply was along the lines of, ‘You can do this, we support the premise, however, you are own your own, our commitment level will stay the same, but we can't put anymore into this.’
+“The reply was along the lines of, ‘You can do this, we support the premise.
+However, you are on your own, our commitment level will stay the same, but we can't put any more into this.’
 Having said that, the club did say they would help us in any way they can.
 They (The Jordans) were fabulous partners; anything they could do, they did.”

 "I do not think people knew how bad the finances were.
 A saying, ‘get good news out fast and bad news out faster,’ is one I believe in.
 We (as staff) could have dealt better with the situation if we’d had a clearer picture of things.
 I think Randall, Pete and Jim did an admirable thing trying to make something like this work.
 At its height, it was exciting and novel, but when it started to crumble financially, it tumbled down fast, sadly.”